Are ADHD and Tinnitus Related?

 Conclusion: The ADHD Tinnitus Connection is Real

-One of our tinnitus patients asked us to explore the relationship between tinnitus and ADHD and we were stunned at what we found.
-There is a wealth of findings in supporting an ADHD-Tinnitus connection and many of them are consistent with the research we are doing between tinnitus and migraine.
+There is a wealth of findings to support an ADHD-Tinnitus connection and many of them are consistent with the research we are doing between tinnitus and migraine.

 ADHD and tinnitus appear to be along a spectrum of sensory processing disorders that have the migraine reaction in the brain as a common denominator.
 There are multiple touchpoints that the two conditions have in common, including shared pathophysiology, overlaps in clinical symptoms, shared triggers, and similar treatments.
 It's safe to say that we'll be exploring this connection further in clinical trials.